KarthikSaladi047/Jenkins-Project/README.md

 # Project: CI/CD Pipeline for a Simple Node.js Application

-# Overview
+## Overview
 This project aims to demonstrate the implementation of a CI/CD pipeline for a simple Node.js application using Jenkins.
 The pipeline includes the following stages:
 - Build: Compile and test the application code.
+- Infra Provisioning : Using terraform provision Azure app service.
 - Deploy: Deploy the application to a test environment.
-- Test: Run automated tests on the deployed application.
-- Release: Deploy the application to a production environment.

-# Tools and Technologies
+## Tools and Technologies
 - Jenkins: The CI/CD tool used to automate the pipeline.
 - Node.js: The application is built with Node.js.
 - npm: The package manager used for the application.
+- Azure: Cloud provider used to host the application.
-- Terraform: The Insfrastructure as tool used for provisioning App Service on azure.
+- Terraform: The Insfrastructure Provisioning tool used for provisioning App Service on Azure.

-# Jenkins Pipeline
+## Jenkins Pipeline
 - Install Jenkins on your system and create a new Jenkins job for the pipeline.
 - Configure the Jenkins job to pull the source code from your GitHub repository.
 - Add a build step to the job that runs the following command: npm install to install the application's dependencies.